Goldman Sachs CEO Lloyd Blankfein to join Trump in China

 Goldman Sachs CEO Lloyd Blankfein is joining President Trump on his trip to China.

-Goldman (GOLDMAN SACHS) confirmed that Blankfein is one of a number of business leaders who will accompany Trump next week as part of a business delegation to Asia.
+Goldman (GS) confirmed that Blankfein is one of a number of business leaders who will accompany Trump next week as part of a business delegation to Asia.
 Two days of events are planned, according to the company.

 Trump will be there from Friday through Nov.
 14. In addition to China, he also plans to visit Japan, South Korea, Vietnam and the Philippines.